 The Big 4

 The Big 4 accounting firms actually generate more revenue for consulting services than MBB.
 This is largely due to several acquisitions which have expanded each firm’s scope.
-In order of highest revenues from consulting services generated, here are the Big 4 firms:
+In order of highest revenues from consulting services generated, here are the Big 4 firms (along with the strategy practices they acquired to compete with MBB):

 - Deloitte (acquired Monitor Group)